 The Worcester Probate Court appointed Attorney Warren M. Yanoff of Worcester as guardian ad litem to review the bank's account.
 He objected to the fee as unreasonably high.
 He learned that bank employees spent about 30 hours working on the matter and thus calculated the bank's compensation as almost $3,000 an hour.

 Yanoff challenged the bank's charge as exorbitant and the TD Banknorth agreed to accept half.
 It should be noted that the GAL did not fault the bank's performance as executor.

 This case highlights the murky question of what fee an executor is entitled to charge.
 Massachusetts General Law Ch.
 206, Sec.
 16, simply states that an executor may charge a "reasonable" fee, but what's "reasonable" may depend on the eyes of the beholder.

 Like many banks, TD Banknorth based its fee on the size of Ms. Todd's estate, using a fee schedule.
 It also claimed that other banks in Massachusetts use similar fee schedules.
 While the size of the estate and prevailing standards in the state should be elements in determining what is reasonable, they should not be factors.

-The take aways from this case?
-First, before engaging an professional to act as executor, trustee or in any other capacity, ask about fees.
+What are the take aways from this case?
+First, before engaging a professional to act as executor, trustee, or in any other capacity, ask about fees.
 Second, for the professional, fees need to be based on the size and complexity of the matter, the number of hours of work required, and the level of expertise of the personnel working on the matter.
-On the last, courts have looked not just at who worked on the case, but who was appropriate to do so.
+Lastly, courts have looked not just at who worked on the case, but who was appropriate to do so.
 They are reluctant to agree to compensate an attorney at high legal fees for work that might have been accomplished by a paralegal.